mbistacchi/snake_game/README.md

 TODO:
 BUGS: Fix bug in BFS Snake sometimes going back on itself after first apple.

 FEATURES: A* Pathfinding; difficulty (speed, configurable walls).

-CODING: Type hinting (would have saved a lot of pain originally), tidy up Objects and how they pass to one-another.
+CODING: Type hinting (would have saved a lot of pain originally), tidy up Objects and how they pass to one-another (not the most elegant or scalable).